This is the smallest possible change to the EVM to support calls and returns.

 This proposal introduces three new control-flow instructions to the EVM:

-• CALLSUB destination transfers control to the destination``.
+CALLSUB transfers control to the destination on the stack.

 Code can also be prefixed with MAGIC bytes.
-The complete control flow of MAGIC code can be traversed in time and space linear in the size of the code, enabling better tools for validation, static analysis, and JIT and AOT compilers.
-Onchain, MAGIC code is validated at CREATE time to ensure that it will not execute invalid instructions, jump to invalid locations, underflow stack, or, in the absence of recursion, overflow stack.
+The complete control flow of MAGIC code can be traversed in time and space linear in the size of the code, enabling tools for validation, static analysis, and AOT and Jit compilers.
+On-chain, MAGIC code is validated at CREATE time to ensure that it cannot execute invalid instructions, jump to invalid locations, underflow stack, or, in the absence of recursion, overflow stack.

 These changes are backwards-compatible: the new instructions behave as specified whether or not they appear in MAGIC code.